 In this course, we will be using Git as our revision control and source code management system.
-We will be using GitHub for centralized online repository hosting, and TravisCI for online continuous integration testing.
+We will be using GitHub for centralized online repository hosting, and GitHub Actions for online continuous integration testing.
 These tools will enable us to adopt an agile hardware development methodology so your group can rapidly collaborate and iterate on the design, verification, and evaluation of the assignments.
-This tutorial covers how to: setup your GitHub account, use Git for basic incremental development, use GitHub to collaborate with your group, manage Git branches and GitHub pull requests, and use TravisCI for continuous integration.
-This tutorial assumes that you have completed the Linux tutorial.
+This tutorial covers how to: setup your GitHub account, use Git for basic incremental development, use GitHub to collaborate with your group, manage Git branches and GitHub pull requests, and use GitHub actions.
+This tutorial assumes that you have completed the remote access and Linux tutorials.